Dr. Catherine F. Rowell

 Welcome to the City of South Fulton District 1 website.
 It has been my honor and privilege to serve District 1 since 2017.
 The district covers the historic communities of Cascade and Sandtown, in addition to the Fulton Industrial Boulevard corridor, the largest industrial area east of the Mississippi River.

 As your council representative, I look forward to continuing to enhance the retail, dining and recreation options in the area to ensure District 1 is a destination community to live, work, play and pray.
+Be sure to sign up for my district newsletter.

 Dr. Catherine Foster Rowell served as the city’s first mayor pro tem.
 Since taking office in 2017, she has authored and passed more than 75 pieces of legislation and earned four Georgia Municipal Association professional development certificate at the Recognition, Achievement, Excellence and Distinction levels.
 She also has completed the prestigious Robert Knox Leadership Program and the Georgia Academy of Economic Development.